royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 db.getConn().then(() => app.listen(8080));
 ```

-# Why Is It a Better Way?
+# Why Is It Better?
-- Module dependencies happens automatically as the result of modules requiring each other.
-No need to define and maintain it manually.
+- Module dependencies happen automatically as the result of modules requiring each other.
+No need to define and maintain the dependencies yourself, and you won't have to worry about the wrong order.
-- The server module does not have to know all the dependencies between modules.
-Just those which are critical for it's operation.
+- The server module doe's not know all the dependencies between modules.
+Just those which are critical for its operation.
-- In the real world we probably are going to use the DB module in other places like CRONs or manual scripts.
-Instead of managing dependencies again we can just require the module we need (DB) and everything else just works.
+- In the real world we probably going to use the DB module in other places like CRONs or manual scripts.
+Instead of listing the dependencies in another place (and maintain this code when things are changing), we can just require the DB module end everything else just works.
-- Modules are initiated as soon as possible, and we know that no time is wasted on waiting for other dependency our resource might not need.
+- Modules are initiated as soon as possible.
+We know that no time is wasted in loading resources.